-Therapist in Macon, Ga. and Online Counseling
+Therapist in Athens, Ga. and Online Counseling

 Either way, I hope to provide you with meaningful service helping you achieve your goals in therapy and in life.
 I will work with you in a way that builds on your strengths and potential as well as encourage you to take your life to the next level.
 We will enjoy a kind, loving and challenging therapeutic relationship.